Princeigwe/DjangoImgAPI/README.md

 ## Hello, My name is Prince, and I'm a Python back-end developer.

 This repo is concerning an API blog I'm currently writing, and any other API blog I'll write in the future.
 The README.md file will be updated as the project progresses.

+For any problem concerning this documentation, you can reach me [here](igwep297@gmail.com).

 Thank you.